wsn-newsletter Subscribe to WSN.

 • 4 teams – 10 max round robin tickets (groups of 2 and 3)

-• 5 teams – 25 max round robin tickets (groups of 2,3 and 4)
+• 5 teams – 25 max round robin tickets (groups of 2,3, and 4)

-• 6 teams – 56 max round robin tickets (groups of 2,3,4 and 5)
+• 6 teams – 56 max round robin tickets (groups of 2,3,4, and 5)

-• 7 teams – 119 max round robin tickets (groups of 2,3,4,5 and 6)
+• 7 teams – 119 max round robin tickets (groups of 2,3,4,5, and 6)

-• 8 teams – 238 max round robin tickets (groups of 2,3,4,5 and 6)
+• 8 teams – 238 max round robin tickets (groups of 2,3,4,5, and 6)

 NBA Betting Rules for Overtime

-The only time overtime will not count is when you place an Over/Under bet that is specific to the second half of a game or the fourth quarter – unless otherwise stated by the sportsbook.
+The only time overtime will not count is when you place an Over/Under bet that is specific to the second half of a game or the fourth quarter, unless otherwise stated by the sportsbook.

-• For example, if you wager that the second half will be Over 95.5 total points (just in the second half) and the game goes to overtime with 95 or fewer points scored in the 3rd and 4th quarter then the wager is loss.
+• For example, if you wager that the second half will be Over 95.5 total points (just in the second half) and the game goes to overtime with 95 or fewer points scored in the 3rd and 4th quarter, then the wager is a loss.
 You cannot add points scored in the extra time.

-Another instance where overtime is not included is on special Double Result bets which are wagers which predict both the leader at halftime and the winner at full time.
+Another instance where overtime is not included is on special Double Result bets, which are wagers which predict both the leader at halftime and the winner at full time.

-Make special note that there are sportsbooks that have 3-way bets for basketball which means they include a draw/tie/push as a betting option.
+Make special note that there are sportsbooks that have 3-way bets for basketball, which means they include a draw/tie/push as a betting option.
 In such cases, if the game is tied after 48 minutes, it is considered a draw and whatever happens in overtime is irrelevant to the 3-way bet.

 How Does Live NBA Betting Work?

 The way live NBA betting works is simple.
-A sportsbook will adjust the lines in accordance with how the game has been developing and as fast as they can post them, punters can bet on them.
+A sportsbook will adjust the lines in accordance with how the game has been developing, and as fast as they can post them, punters can bet on them.
 It is vital to follow the ebbs and flows of a game if you want to make wagers on the fly.

 One of the most interesting aspects of live betting is that oddsmakers have less time to research and make accurate estimations.
 Since they are more rushed, they are more likely to make errors in judgement.
 Bets with added value can be found with a sharp eye.